-- 1) For projects registered under the CDM, the cover page and sections 1.1, 1.2, 1.3, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.12, 1.13, 1.14, 1.15.1, 1.16, 1.17, 1.18 and 3.6 of the VCS Project Description Template shall be completed.
-A validation/verification body shall undertake a validation of same, which shall be accompanied by a validation representation, to provide a gap validation for the project's compliance with the VCS Program rules - 2) For projects registered under the JI program, a new VCS Project Description Template shall be completed (applying a methodology eligible under the VCS Program). validation/verification body shall undertake a full validation of same in accordance with the VCS Program rules.
-The validation report shall be accompanied by a validation representation. - 3) For projects registered under the Climate Action Reserve the cover page and sections 1.1, 1.2, 1.3, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.12, 1.13, 1.15.1, 1.16, 1.17, 1.18, 2.1, 2.2, 2.3, 2.4 and 3.6 of the VCS Project Description Template shall be completed.
-A validation/verification body shall undertake a validation of same, which shall be accompanied by a validation representation to provide a gap validation for the project's compliance with VCS Program rules. - 4) The approved GHG program validation (or verification, where the approved GHG program does not have a validation step or VCS validation shall be completed within the relevant validation deadline as set out in Section 3.7.
+3) Projects or single CPAs registered under the CDM that register under the VCS as a standalone project shall complete the cover page and sections 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.12, 1.13, 1.14, 1.15.1, 1.16, 1.17, 1.18 and 3.6 of the VCS Project Description Template.
+A validation/verification body shall undertake a validation of same, which shall be accompanied by a validation representation, to provide a gap validation for the project's conformance with the VCS Program rules.

+- 4) A CPA shall not subdivide into smaller projects or combine subdivided CPAs into one VCS project. - 3.22.7 Projects registered under the JI program shall complete a new VCS Project Description Template (applying a methodology eligible under the VCS Program).
+A validation/verification body shall undertake a full validation of same in accordance with the VCS Program rules.
+The validation report shall be accompanied by a validation representation. - 3.22.8 Projects registered under the Climate Action Reserve shall complete the cover page and sections 1.1, 1.2, 1.3, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 1.12, 1.13, 1.15.1, 1.16, 1.17, 1.18, 2.1, 2.2, 2.3, 2.4 and 3.6 of the VCS Project Description Template.
+A validation/verification body shall undertake a validation of same, which shall be accompanied by a validation representation, to provide a gap validation for the project's conformance with VCS Program rules.

+3.22.9 The approved GHG program validation (or verification, where the approved GHG program does not have a validation step) or VCS validation shall be completed within the relevant validation deadline as set out in Section 3.8.
 Validation (or verification) is deemed to have been completed when the validation (or verification) report that is submitted to the relevant program to request registration has been issued.